Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 2. Phase 2 – per-specialist GemParams (top_n, $R^2$ threshold, rebalance cooldown).
 One specialist at a time, the other two at the Phase 1 winner.

-3. Verification – combined grid with the new defaults locked in, varying one specialist at a time off the new baseline to spot interactions.
+3. Verification – combined grid with the new defaults locked in, varying one specialist at a time off the new baseline to try and spot interactions.

 Loop 3: 437 Tokens, 18 Hours, 215 Configs